bgplab/isis/docs/3-upcoming.md

 ## Getting Started

-Explore the IS-IS Database
-: * Describe the basics of the IS-IS database (LSPs)
-  * Examine an LSP and its components (adjacencies, prefixes, metrics)

 IS-IS on Point-to-Point Links
 : * Explore how long it takes for IS-IS to establish adjacency
   * Examine the IS-IS database; notice the pseudonodes and DIS.